mcgrawcm/McGrawLab/_pages/research.md

 3. develop and test novel neurotherapeutic approaches

 ## Novel models of refractory seizure disorders
 Animal models provide a powerful tool for dissecting the unique pathophysiology of refractory seizure disorders, and for testing therapies.
+In particular, the use of _zebrafish_ allows for rapid chemical and genetic screening over 100s of fish, massively increasing throughput over larger vertebrates, while being more biologically authentic than cell-based models.
 The McGraw Lab is interested in developing models of 1) refractory chemical seizures, and 2) refractory genetic seizures.

 Through the _first approach_, the McGraw Lab has developed an organophosphate (OP) model of status epilepticus (SE) in zebrafish (_in preparation_) supported by the NINDS / NIH CounterACT initiative.
 This model displays hallmark signs of SE including body contracture and increased brain calcium fluorescence, which can be assayed non-invasively in 96-well format using methods we previously developed for [combined movement and calcium fluorescence profiling](https://doi.org/10.1016/j.ejphar.2025.177327).
 The pharmacology appears similar to OP-related seizures in rodents and humans, including strong reduction by NMDAR inhibition (MK801) and resistance to benzodiazepines (DZP).